Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 • Automating irrigation, fertilization, and harvesting processes to improve sustainability practices

 However, many agricultural lands throughout the U.S. lack access to adequate broadband internet.
-Without sufficient broadband service, farmers are unable to fully leverage these advancements from AI-driven technologies, IoT systems, to automated machinery essential for precision agriculture practices.
+Without sufficient broadband service, farmers are unable to fully leverage advancements in AI-driven technologies, IoT systems, and automated machinery, which are essential to precision agriculture practices.

 Insufficient broadband access in rural areas where agricultural practices mainly take place not only impacts individual farming operations, but also the broader goal of U.S. national food security, efficient resource allocation, and rural economic development.